Moving to Dubai from the UK? Here’s everything you need to know

 One thing you need to take care of when moving from Britain to Dubai is the attestation of your certificates and documents according to the Ministry of Labour guidelines.
 This can take considerable time, so make sure it’s ready before you apply for a work permit in Dubai.

 Once in Dubai, you must apply for MoFAIC attestation.
 Several agencies attest certificates in Dubai and charge a certain fee.
-Before consulting with any of these agencies, ensure all your other paperwork is in order, and your passport is valid for the next 6 months.
+Before consulting with any of these agencies, ensure all your other paperwork is in order, and your passport is valid for the next six months.

 Remember to take enough passport-sized photographs because your first few days after moving to Dubai will involve a lot of form-filling and counter-hopping!